 OTHER PROJECTS AND BANDS

-Venous Concept’s new album POISONED APPLE came out, you weren’t involved on the first one ?
+Venous Concept’s new album, POISONED APPLE, came out; you weren’t involved in the first one?

 Here’s a secret, I’m not on that record either.
 They just put my name on it.

 Yeah, that’s a good question.
-Yeah we will see.
-Go ask Kevin right now.
+Yeah, we will see.
+Ask Kevin right now.

-Crucifist only usually plays in Rochester where I live.
+Crucifist only usually plays in Rochester, where I live.
 We’ve played with a bunch of bands.
-Like we opened up Celtic Frost a couple years ago and stuff like that.
+Like we opened up Celtic Frost a couple of years ago and stuff like that.
 We’ve played out of town, like in Toronto and other places.
 The big news for Crucifist is that we are finally going to have our album out on Shane Embury’s label Feto Records.
 I saw the artwork at Shane’s house the other day.
-When I go home all I have to do is say “Dan would like to thank blah blah blah” and then it gonna be ready for production.
-It just good old 80’s black death with some doom and some traditional metal.
+When I go home, all I have to do is say, “Dan would like to thank blah blah blah,” and then it gonna be ready for production.
+It just a good old 80’s black death with some doom and some traditional metal.

 Yeah, Shane and Mick from Anaal Nahkrath

-Tell something about “soon-to-be” released Venom tribute album by Sigh, could you tell more about it ?
+Tell me something about the “soon-to-be” released Venom tribute album by Sigh.
+Could you tell me more about it?

 We’ve been friends with the Sigh guys for a while.
-He just said hey, we are gonna do this thing , status tribute to Venom.
-Would you like to play on the track “Countess Bathory”.
+He just said, hey, we are gonna do this thing, status tribute to Venom.
+Would you like to play on the track “Countess Bathory”?
 I’ll send you the MP3 and at the Crucifist rehearsal, our singer, who is very smart with that stuff, he said here, record this, record this bass track, and he sent it to Marai.
 There is also another connection between Crucifist and Sigh, which is that we, Shane said we need an extra track for Japan, and we said fuck, we don’t have an extra track.
-So we said wait a minute, wait a minute, so we have one of our songs, we asked Marai if he would change the lyrics and translate them into Japanese and sing on it and he said, yes, of course.
-So him and Mika, the crazy girl, are singing a Japanese version of the song “Skull Smashing Face Ripping Death”.
+So we said wait a minute, wait a minute, so we have one of our songs, we asked Marai if he would change the lyrics and translate them into Japanese and sing on it, and he said, yes, of course.
+So he and Mika, the crazy girl, are singing a Japanese version of the song “Skull Smashing Face Ripping Death.”
 Which is fucking interesting.

 You were involved on the Agnostic Front album WARRIOR, right ??

-Do you have still interest to check out new bands ?
+Do you still have an interest in checking out new bands?

 Yes, somewhat.
-I live in Rochester now, it’s not the centre of the world.
+I live in Rochester now, and it’s not the center of the world.